-By car: If you travel from Eilat, the journey time to your destination is a short 15 minutes via Route 90.
-Parking fee is ₪5 an hour, or ₪25 a day.
+By car: If you travel from Eilat, the journey time to the Airport is 15-20 minutes via Route 90.
+The parking fee is ₪5 an hour, up to ₪25 a day.
 Residents of Eilat and Eilot holding a regional parking permit enjoy 36 hours of free parking.

-By train: Well, this one doesn’t exist yet, but there’s a plan to connect Eilat and the terminal building by a rail link.
+By train: Well, this one doesn’t exist yet, but there’s a plan to connect Eilat and Ramon Airport by a rail link.

-The new Airport which serves Eilat has a self-security check for domestic flights.
+Ramon Airport has a self-security check for domestic flights.
 There are also Duty-Free shops with products such as alcoholic beverages, tobacco, perfumes, cosmetics, candy, electronics and gadgets, mobile phones, glasses, sports, books, pop products, souvenirs, and toys.
 Have a seat at one of the restaurants and cafes located at the terminal.
 There’s a foreign exchange desk, information booth, and transportation services.

 Domestic flights: You are advised to arrive at the airport at least 1:30 hours before takeoff time.

-International flights: It’s recommended to arrive at Ramon Airport 3 hours before takeoff time.
+International flights: It’s recommended to arrive at the Airport 3 hours before takeoff time.
 You must show a valid passport and any official documents, such as visa, required by the destination country.

 For your convenience, there are self-service check-in kiosks at designated stations according to airline policy.
 After you have booked your flights you get the most accurate information on our flight tracker.

 Flights to Tel Aviv and Haifa are available year-round.
-You can find cheap flights between October and March to destinations such as Paris–Charles de Gaulle, Helsinki, Bergamo, Berlin-Schönefeld, Bratislava, Budapest, Kaunas, Krakow, Prague, Warsaw–Modlin, Paris–Orly, Moscow–Domodedovo, St. Petersburg, Zurich, Madrid, Frankfurt, and Munich.
-This list will probably extend, so keep following!
+Cheap flights are offered between October and March to destinations such as Amsterdam, Berlin, Bratislava, Bucharest, Budapest, Helsinki, Kaunas, Krakow, Milan, Moscow, Prague, Riga, Sofia, Vienna, Vilnius, and Warsaw.
+This list is expected to expand.

 Tip: Here’s how to find flight deals to Europe.